LeonScriptJS/Login_Page_Dev/README.md

 ## Form Validation

-The forms currently use built-in HTML validation such as:
+The forms currently use built-in HTML validation, such as:

 * `required`
 * `minlength`